 North Cornwall · PL27

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Rock, that work is shaped by the place itself — Rock is the affluent estuary village opposite Padstow, AONB-designated, with one of the highest property value markets per square metre in Cornwall and a strong replacement-dwelling planning history, with a building stock that leans toward 1930s and 1950s holiday villas and post-war bungalows.
+The way we approach loft conversion in Rock starts with a measured walk-round — Rock is the affluent estuary village opposite Padstow, AONB-designated, with one of the highest property value markets per square metre in Cornwall and a strong replacement-dwelling planning history, with a building stock that leans toward replacement dwellings on existing footprints and post-war bungalows.

 Local context